Joaquin Phoenix: Relationships and family

 From 1995 to 1998, Phoenix dated his Inventing the Abbotts co-star Liv Tyler.
 The two remain close friends, with Tyler considering Phoenix and his sisters as her family.
 He was romantically involved with South African model Topaz Page-Green from 2001 to 2005.
 From 2013 to 2015 he was in a relationship with artist Allie Teilz.

 In 2012, Phoenix met Her co-star Rooney Mara.
 The two remained friends and began a romantic relationship four years later, during the making of Mary Magdalene.
-They were engaged to be married in 2019.
+They were engaged in 2019 and married some time after.
 In August 2020, the couple had a son.
 In June 2024, they welcomed their daughter named Sparrow.
 They reside in the Hollywood Hills.
-In September 2024, Phoenix referred to Mara as his "wife" during an interview on the podcast Talk Easy.

 Phoenix has described his family life as simple.
 He enjoys meditating, watching documentaries, reading scripts, and taking karate classes.
 He has a black belt in karate.

 Acting credits and accolades

 Phoenix has been recognized by the Academy of Motion Picture Arts and Sciences for the following performances: